begin-again/begin-again/README.md

   - allows developers to be running multiple versions of NodeJS in multiple shells without having to be concerned about what a repository might support
   - I realize that there are open source tools that can do some of this but this does everything I need.
 - NodeJS Launchers (NodeJS)
   - using the above picker, have created launchers for yarn, gulp, angular-cli.
-For instance, yarn by itself operates on current working directory, but with this tool can run any yarn command in any path `yn -p /some/where -c <command> -v <optional node version including just a major or major.minor> -o <optional flag to select oldest installed satisfying version> -- <params for yarn>` (yn is a shell alias)
+For instance, yarn by itself operates on current working directory, but with this tool one can run any yarn command in any path `yn -p /some/where -c <command> -v <optional node version including just a major or major.minor> -o <optional flag to select oldest installed satisfying version> -- <params for yarn>` (yn is a shell alias)
 - centralized builders (NodeJS)
   - we have lots repositories which used to have individual build scripts (gulp).
 Making changes required numerous pull requests.
 By centralizing the building code into a single repository (currently a mono-repo with several builders) I've reduced maintenance significantly.
 - release commits (TM 😄) (NodeJS)